-An overview of significant financial information from fiscal year 2020-2021 includes:
+An overview of significant financial information from fiscal year 2021-2022 includes:

-- The Trust's total assets and deferred outflows of financial resources exceeded its total liabilities and deferred inflows of financial resources by \$28,574,166 (net position). - Total net position is comprised of the following: - (1) Investment in capital assets of \$197,529, which includes computers and furniture and equipment, net of accumulated depreciation; and - (2) Restricted net position of \$28,376,637, which reflects the portion of net position that pertains to The Trust's obligation for provider service contracts. - The Trust's net position decreased by \$11,594,316 for an ending balance of \$28,574,166.
-This intentional decrease is primarily attributable to the draw-down of net position to fund the strategically planned five-year commitments for provider services, allowing for the continued emphasis of program spending that provides critical services for children and families in our community. - The Trust's expenses were \$154,624,690 for an increase of 0.9% from the previous year; the increase is primarily related to spending \$2.3 million or 1.7% more for direct service contracts (provider services) and was budgeted for in accordance with The Trust's strategic plan. - The Trust's governmental fund reported a total ending fund balance of \$35,384,462; this compares to the prior year ending fund balance of \$47,284,959, which represents a decrease of \$11,900,497.
-The decrease in the fund balance was strategically planned to allow for the maintenance of much needed programmatic services while maintaining a minimum fund balance in accordance with the Government Finance Officers Association (GFOA) best practice. - The Trust's governmental fund restricted fund balance totaled \$35,343,806 and represents the net current financial resources that have been appropriated by the board for provider service contracts.
+- The Trust's total assets and deferred outflows of financial resources exceeded its total liabilities and deferred inflows of financial resources by \$31,125,351 (net position). - Total net position is comprised of the following: - (1) Net investment in capital assets of \$167,220, which includes computers and furniture and equipment, net of accumulated depreciation as well as intangible right-to-use assets (office space), net of amortization and lease liability; and - (2) Restricted net position of \$30,958,131, which reflects the portion of net position that pertains to The Trust's obligation for provider service contracts. - The Trust's net position increased by \$2,551,185 for an ending balance of \$31,125,351; the increase is primarily related to incurring less than anticipated expenses for provider services. - The Trust's expenses were \$163,642,540 for an increase of 5.8% from the previous year; the increase is primarily related to spending \$7.8 million or 5.6% more for direct service contracts (provider services) and was budgeted for in accordance with The Trust's strategic plan. - The Trust's governmental fund reported a total ending fund balance of \$38,191,566; this compares to the prior year ending fund balance of 35,384,462, which represents an increase of \$2,807,104. - The Trust's governmental fund restricted fund balance totaled \$38,153,662 and represents the net current financial resources that have been appropriated by the board for provider service contracts.